wensmanhester/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Steve Jobs

 In programming, this translates to writing clean, readable, and maintainable code.
 It's about choosing the right abstractions, minimizing complexity, and avoiding unnecessary features or overly clever solutions.
 Remember that you write code not only for computers but also for humans to read and understand.
 Optimize for clarity and robustness; it leads to fewer bugs, easier collaboration, and more scalable projects over time.
 So strive to keep your code simple, even as you tackle complex problems.

+# 2024-01-16
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to complex, hard-to-maintain software.
+It's more important to write clear, correct, and easily understandable code first.
+Optimization should only be done when profiling has identified genuine bottlenecks, not based on assumptions or hunches.
+Always consider the trade-offs between code readability, maintainability, and performance.